AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-requests-calculated-field-not-updating.md

 ---
-title: "Requests: Calculated field does not update when filling out request"
+title: 'Requests: Calculated field does not update when filling out request'
-description: "When a user is filling out a custom form related to a request, and the form includes a calculated field, the field does not update.
-The user cannot see the calculated value until after the form is submitted."
+description: When a user is filling out a custom form related to a request, and the form includes a calculated field, the field does not update.
+The user cannot see the calculated value until after the form is submitted.
 hidefromtoc: yes
 feature: Requests, Custom Forms
+exl-id: 9facbd7e-b072-4586-beca-9806712a288a
 ---
 # Requests: Calculated field does not update when filling out request

 When a user is filling out a custom form related to a request, and the form includes a calculated field, the field does not update.
 The user cannot see the calculated value until after the form is submitted.